 7. Make Your Employees a Part of the Hiring Process

-Make use of a good Employee Feedback Software; it will help you send periodic surveys to gauge employee happiness.
-Don’t stop with just collecting feedback.
-Take corrective actions wherever needed, so you can show that you genuinely care for your employees.
+Make use of good Employee Feedback Software; it will help you send periodic surveys to gauge employee happiness.
+You can take corrective actions wherever needed, so you can show that you genuinely care for your employees.

 Remind the employees that you care about them with your ‘Employment Engagement Activities’, it will automatically improve their productivity and bring in a lot of goodwill.
 Assign people specifically to work on these employee engagement activities so that the best possible methods are brought out in the forefront.